Student Services

 The mission of Housing and Residence Life is to provide inclusive communities that engage students in exceptional living and learning experiences within safe, affordable, and well-maintained environments.
 This is accomplished through promoting leadership, collaboration, service, engagement, and diversity.
 HRL provides residential, occupancy, and facility management for all residence halls and University-owned and -managed apartments.
 For more information, please call 256-765-5558 or visit www.una.edu/housing.

-Military & Veterans Service Center
+Military & Veterans Affairs

-The Center is located in the Guillot University Center and was initially designed to provide Student Veterans with a relaxing and friendly safe-haven, where they can congregate with their peers as they integrate into University life.
+The MVA is located in the Guillot University Center and was initially designed to provide Student Veterans with a relaxing and friendly safe-haven, where they can congregate with their peers as they integrate into University life.
 In support of the integration, the center welcomes all students, faculty, and staff to utilize the facility regardless of any military or veteran experiences.
 The ultimate goal is the advancement of the common good and to support education, research, community, and advocacy by working with Student Veterans and dependents.
 The center houses the student lounge, computer lab, and study and meeting area.
 The Division of Student Affairs assists with programming support and student development initiatives though co-curricular experiences and resources and support with the Student Veterans of America student organization.

-Student Activities and Programming
+Student Activities and Leadership Development

 Student Conduct